 Everything about this book stills my soul, or does it steal my soul?

-I hold the book closed, against my chest, the final images still fresh in my mind.
-I am sad, and enthralled, challenged and inspired.
+I hold the book close, against my chest, the final images still fresh in my mind.
+I am sad, confused, and challenged and.
 Most of all, I am devastated.

 First, as a book, in my hand, it just feels good, a tad larger than a paperback.
 The front and back covers are heavy paper, turns out, it is ecofriendly.
 On the front is a fabulous piece by Jessalyn Brooks, an artist who depicts the female form.
 This is one of 21 books in a classic scifi series from Penguin, under the art direction of Jim Stoddart.

 Last, but certainly not least, this book, these stories were written by Andreas Eschbach.